 - Bottles with a "key mold" base (with no pontil scar) also typically date between 1855 and the mid-1870s.
 A key mold base is a distinct variation of a hinge mold base which is not straight but instead arches or notches up in the central portion of the base (Toulouse 1969b).
 However, the base seam is still essentially a continuation of the side molds seams since the mold had no separate base plate like the two mold types that follow.
 For an illustrated image of a key mold base click on key mold.
 For more information on the subject of key molds go to that section of the Bottle Bases page.

 - Bottles with a centered round or oval mold seam within the base were produced in a post-bottom mold simply called a post mold.
 With this mold type a large section of the base is formed by a separate mold base plate or section.
 A picture of a post-bottom mold produced bottle is to the right - middle image.
-Post-bottom mold bottles (with no pontil scar) usually date between 1860 and 1890, although there are significant dating differences between different types of bottles; a subject explored in depth on the Bottle Bases page.
+Post-bottom mold bottles (with no pontil scar) usually date between the mid to late 1850s and 1890, although there are significant dating differences between different types of bottles; a subject explored in depth on the Bottle Bases page.
 For an illustration of a post-bottom mold click post-bottom mold.
 Click on post-bottom mold bottle illustration to see a simple drawing that shows the typical side and base mold seam configuration of a post-bottom mold produced bottle.

 Move to Question #7 for additional dating refinement.